Topic categories:

 You softy!
 (I was going to say "old softy" but thought better of it!)
 Wink The Greyfriars 127 line that we had (not far from the Canon Park Tesco's) was not a party line, my parents had it all to themselves.
 However, after I was married, and we lived on the Stonehouse Estate, our first phone there was also a party line.
 I remember we shared our line with a chap living a few doors away - who used his for business!
 You lifted the receiver and listened.
 If you didn't hear anyone speaking you pressed the button on top of the phone which produced a dialing tone and you were free to make your call.
 It was so frustrating as most times that we needed to use the phone - he was already talking.
 What was really annoying was when you were in the middle of a conversation and you would hear the other handset being lifted (a feint click in the background).
 If you heard another "click" you would know they had put their receiver down, if not, they were being b****y nosey and listening-in to your conversation!
 When we got really fed up with the line being in use we would just keep picking up the phone and dropping it down again.
 You could almost hear the steam coming out of the other chaps ears Lol

-Industry, Business and Work - Telephone Exchanges
+Local History and Heritage - Telephone Exchanges

 DBC